stanford-crfm/levanter/docs/Replicating-Alpaca.md

 In this tutorial, we will replicate [Stanford Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) using either Llama 1 or the new [Llama 2](https://ai.meta.com/llama/) model and [Levanter](https://github.com/stanford-crfm/levanter).
-We'll demonstrate how to replicate Alpaca using GPUs or a TPU V3-32 VM.
+We'll demonstrate how to replicate Alpaca using GPUs or using a TPU V3-32 VM.
 If you intend to only use GPUs, you should skip sections with [TPU] in the title.
 Similarly, if you are only working on TPUs, skip the sections labeled [GPU].
 Levanter is designed for seamless transition between both types of accelerators without code changes.